 PitchDo your African violets remember when you forget to water them?
 Does a 100-year-old elm remember how it survived the Dust Bowl on the High Plains of Texas?
 Researchers at Texas Tech University say yes, and they keep the “memories” of these past experiences in the small RNA in their cells.
 Survivors then may pass this information on to their offspring.
 Understanding how plants remember the tough times, such as drought, could help scientists to create more drought- and heat-tolerant crops that can adapt to global climate change.

-• “As global climate change becomes a greater issue in the ensuing years, understanding plant memory could become more important.
+Quotes• “It’s been shown in mammals including humans that small RNAs are really important in functioning of nervous system and particularly brain cells.
+It’s not thought that small RNAs are somehow processing information.”• “As global climate change becomes a greater issue in the ensuing years, understanding plant memory could become more important.
 Humans depend on large agricultural industries to feed us, clothe us and drive our economy.
 A warmer overall climate could spell disaster not only for the industry, but for human survival as well.”